- APEC Climate Center

 Climate Information Service

 APCC's climate prediction and monitoring services are expected to assist institutions and societies in managing extreme climate events that currently occur on seasonal and sub-seasonal time scales.
-The same technology can be seamlessly extended to address the issues associated with long-term climate change induced by greenhouse gas emissions.
+This same technology can be seamlessly extended to address the issues associated with long-term climate change induced by greenhouse gas emissions.

 - Institutional Framework